UWrc/UWrc.github.io/docs/tools/containers.md

 $
 ```

 Let's say you want a newer version AND you also want it running on Ubuntu for some reason.
-Here we'll walk you through installing the latest `git` binary using `apt` repositories for [<ins>**Ubuntu 16.04**</ins>](https://releases.ubuntu.com/16.04/) or "Xenial Xerus".
+Here we'll walk you through installing the latest `git` binary using `apt` repositories for [**Ubuntu 16.04**](https://releases.ubuntu.com/16.04/) or "Xenial Xerus".

 1. Get an interactive session using some variant of the below command.